-The site is allocated within the North Norfolk Local Plan 2016-2036 Regulation 19 version as a Mixed Use allocation - Land West of North Walsham (NW62/A).
+The site is allocated within the North Norfolk Local Plan 2016-2036 Proposed Submission Version as a Mixed Use allocation - Land West of North Walsham (NW62/A).
 This allocation sets out that the site should deliver:

-- Approximately 1800 dwellings; - 7 ha of serviced employment land; - Green infrastructure; - Community facilities, including a new primary school; - A road linking Norwich Road, Cromer Road and the industrial estate; and - Other required infrastructure, improvements and mitigation including, but not limited to, health services, drainage and power.
+- Approximately 1800 dwellings; - 7 ha of serviced employment land; - Green infrastructure; - Community facilities, including a new primary school; - A road linking Norwich Road and Cromer Road; and - Other required infrastructure and improvements including, but not limited to, health services, drainage and power.